cheylea/selfverification-evoting/README.md

                             (4, 'ABC', 4, '""" + myname + """', '""" + myaddress + """', '""" + mypostcode + """', 1);
 ```

-Create a file in the root called `testdetails.py` and past your test details to compare to a real or generated id:
+Create a file in the root called `testdetails.py` and paste your test details to compare to a real or generated id:

 ``` python